Van Kitchens: Best DIY & Prebuilt Vanlife Kitchenette Ideas

 Securely attaching the kitchen pod to the van will help ensure the unit doesn’t crash down and cause an injury while you’re driving.
 To achieve this, start by attaching batons along the side and floor of the van.
 Then, screw the kitchen pod directly to the batons.

 If your kitchen pod is large, recruit a friend to help with the installation.
 Once it’s complete, double-check the security by shaking the walls — if the pod moves, you may need tighter screws.

 Step 5: Add Overhead Cabinets and Lighting (Optional)

 Congratulations — your kitchen pod is now ready to use!
 You can leave it as is, or take things a step further by adding overhead cabinets.
 This offers room for additional food storage and really helps complete the kitchen look.

-Along with more cabinets, consider incorporating some lighting.
+Along with more cabinets, consider incorporating some campervan lighting ideas.
 For example, you could add lights underneath your overhead cabinets (which helps illuminate the items inside).
 Alternatively, you could light up the kitchen countertop and enjoy enhanced vision when preparing meals.

 Purchasing a Van Kitchen Pod

 While you can’t beat the customization and costs of building your own van kitchen, not everyone has the time (or carpentry skills) to do so.
 For these individuals, purchasing a pre-built van kitchen pod is generally the better route.